 You can also maximize your sink’s functionality with special features such as drain trays and built-in food preparation boards.
 These features can impact workspace though, so if you want them, make sure the sink is still large enough for practical use.
 If you have the space, why not add an extra sink?
 Many homeowners are installing small second sinks in their kitchen islands to boost their kitchens’ functionality.

 Remodeling your kitchen can boost your home’s resale value, but only if your design choices don’t date.
-Opt for timeless, on-trend color palettes and fixtures to get the best return on your investment.
+Opt for one of these timeless kitchen trends in color palettes and fixtures to get the best return on your investment.

 https://www.thisoldhouse.com/ideas/renovations-give-you-return-your-investment https://www.thespruce.com/kitchen-remodel-ideas-that-pay-off-4169840 https://www.apartmenttherapy.com/grey-is-the-new-black-the-new-neutral-in-every-shade-207797 https://countertopguides.com/guides/how-much-do-different-countertops-cost.html https://www.cheatsheet.com/culture/timeless-kitchen-decorating-details-that-will-never-go-out-of-style.html/?a=viewall https://www.theatlantic.com/business/archive/2012/02/how-did-stainless-steel-appliances-get-so-popular/252385/ http://interiordesign4.com/the-best-kitchen-remodeling-ideas/ http://www.homeremodelplans.com/kitchen-remodeling/discover-kitchen-remodeling-ideas-that-add-to-your-home/ https://www.hgtv.com/remodel/kitchen-remodel/maximum-home-value-kitchen-projects-countertops-and-sinks